-The BSN program will accept applications of students who have been dismissed from a nursing program for academic reasons after a 2-year period or completion of a baccalaureate degree in another field.
-Students who are accepted under this policy must repeat the entire BSN (upper division nursing) curriculum.
+- 1. The BSN program will accept applications of students who have been dismissed from a nursing program for academic reasons after a 2-year period or completion of a baccalaureate degree in another field.
+Students who are accepted under this policy must repeat the entire BSN (upper division nursing) curriculum. - 2.
+Students seeking readmission after WKU BSN program withdrawal must apply for readmission to the Academic Standards committee by February 1 (for fall admission) or by September 1 (for spring admission).
+Readmission is contingent upon space availability.